0xdefaceme/whitepaper/README.md

 0xdeface ran a several week long experiment where we, using an Ethereum full node, audited and crawled the Ethereum blockchain and GitHub for newly uploaded smart contracts.
-Through leaving their `/build` folder in their GitHub repository, contract repositories could simply be searched by their address using the GitHub search API.
-While the setup of this experiment was trivial, it yielded many potential opportunities where contracts were vulnerable and easily exploitable by simply looking at the source code.
+Through leaving their `/build` folder in their GitHub repository, contract repositories could simply be found by their address using the GitHub search API.
+While the setup of this experiment was trivial, it yielded many potential opportunities where contracts were vulnerable and easily exploitable.
 In many cases, Mythril, the automatic auditing tool, even hinted towards the specific function and vulnerability to exploit [9].
 Even more trivial than that is of course to occasionally scan Etherscan's "Verified Contracts" page [5] for smart contract source code [footnote 1].
 All this to say that while open sourcing smart contracts might increase security ecosystem-wide, it may not necessarily for the individual contract.

 Once an attacker has access to a contract's source code, they can setup a local environment using tools like Ganache, Truffle and Remix IDE.
 This local setup is then used to simulate attacks against the contract.
-Is a serious vulnerability found, the attacker can - given the deterministic nature of Ethereum - confidentially assess whether or not it can be used to drain funds on the main net contract.
+Is a serious vulnerability found, the attacker can - given the deterministic nature of Ethereum - confidentially assess whether it can be used to drain funds on the main net contract.
 Using privacy-preserving technologies like TOR, Monero and Zcash, this makes attacks efficient, cheap, largely anonymous and therefore rational for an attacker.

 Now that we've given reasons for why attacking smart contracts is rational, we'd like to elaborate why it is difficult for owners to maintain their contracts once deployed.

-In essence there's one simply reason: Smart contracts are immutable.
-Every contract uploaded to the Ethereum network gets assigned an address, that is generated using the deployer's address and a nounce.
-This unique identifier is then used by clients to interact with the contract.
+In essence there's a simple reason: Smart contracts are immutable.
+Every contract uploaded to the Ethereum network gets assigned an address, that is generated using the deployer's address and a nonce.
+This address is then used by clients to interact with the contract.
 Today, Ethereum smart contracts cannot be changed in place [footnote 2].
 A contract owner's options are hence limited to the following maintenance schemes: (1) Opt to build an upgradeable contract using proxy-patterns or (2) deploy a revised version of the contract and inform users about the change.

 Unfortunately, both options come with significant negatives: (1) An upgradeable proxy contract is inherently not permissionless and/or decentralized.
-Though implementation-specific it likely defines an owner that is able to change the proxy routing such that potentially user's funds could get, in the worst case, stolen.
+Though implementation-specific, it likely defines an owner that is able to change the proxy routing such that potentially users' funds could get, in the worst case, stolen.
 (2) Informing users and updating apps to the newly generated contract address is cumbersome, trust-maximizing and non-scalable.
 It comes with increased scrutiny by the community, potential loss of credibility and